modern-media/wp-lib/README.md

 	</p>

 Data attributes set on the `.mm-wp-lib-char-count` element:
- * 	`data-target`: sets selector of the input or textarea and button text for the WordPress uploader.
+ * 	`data-target`: sets selector of the input or textarea twhose characters will be counted.

 ### Image Uploader JavaScript